guisaliba/wow/README.md

 git clone https://github.com/guisaliba/wow.git
 ```

-And then run `index.html` with Live Server to visualzie it on your browser.
+And then run `index.html` with Live Server to visualize it on your browser.
 </samp>